viking2917/ocr-workbench/README.md

 # OCR workbench

 OCR Workbench is an environment for OCRing documents and producing a transcription, in either Markdown or HTML format.
+Since even AI-generated OCR of old documents frequently requires significant editing, OCR Workbench includes tools to edit the raw OCR'd text.

 It was inspired by this [HackerNews post](https://news.ycombinator.com/item?id=43048698&utm_source=hackernewsletter&utm_medium=email&utm_term=ask_hn), and my own difficulties using off-the-shelf OCR to transcribe Colonial American documents, which have some unique challenges.